UpSkillMe/UpSkillMe-help-center/content/welcome/index.md

 description: "UpSkill Me is a platform to help young people grow and develop their skills."
 ---

-The goal of this project is to enable anyone to set up a free help center for their product.
-Help Centers are websites which contain documentation, ansers to frequent questions and tips for your product or service.
+The goal of Upskill Me is to help everyone gain new skills.
+This is our help center for using the platform which answers frequent questions and provides tips for our users.

 ![Help Center Preview](./preview.png)